elastic/cloud-on-k8s/docs/quickstart.md

 ## Overview

-This quickstart tutorial will guide through:
+This quickstart tutorial will guide you through:

 * Deploying the operator in your Kubernetes cluster
 * Deploying an Elasticsearch cluster